[Women's History Month] Honoring Extraordinary Women Who Changed Education

 March is Women’s History Month where we celebrate the contributions of women to in our culture, society, economy, and political policies, as well as the women in our lives and our own histories who helped make us who we are today.
 March 8, specifically, is International Women’s Day – a day to celebrate the achievements of women all over the world.

 This month reminds us of the power that women have in making meaningful change for generations to come.
 The world of education is just one place brimming with impactful, inspiring, and driven women who have challenged the status quo and gone above and beyond for not only their students, but students everywhere.
-Take a look at some of their amazing stories:
+This year's theme, "Inspire Inclusion," highlights the importance of embracing diversity and fostering a sense of belonging for all individuals.

 “Special children must have special schools with well-trained teachers who use materials adapted to those children’s capabilities.”